willnew/React-todolist/README.md

 # React-todolist
-* In order to use webpack together with React
-* Tend to use Redux if possible
+###This is a simple React project using React & React-router

+---
 * enjoy myself
+* bundler: webpack
+* TODO:
+	* add json-server as mock server
+	* change state change into Redux workflow
+	* standardjs